 (1) Undergraduate degree

-Applicants must have completed an undergraduate bachelor's degree from a regionally accredited institution evidenced by an official transcript which should be mailed directly from the institution to Trevecca Nazarene University, School of Religion.
+Applicants must have completed an undergraduate bachelor's degree from a regionally accredited institution evidenced by an official transcript which should be mailed directly from the institution to Trevecca Nazarene University, School of Theology and Christian Ministry.
 All non-English transcripts must have an accompanying English translation.
 Student copies are not considered official.
 Please have your academic institution mail your transcript directly to the address below:

 Trevecca Nazarene University

 333 Murfreesboro Road

 All applicants are required to complete the Miller Analogies Test (MAT) or the Graduate Record Examination (GRE).
 The MAT is offered for a fee of $70.00 on Trevecca's campus by appointment, please call (615-248-1346) to schedule your appointment.
 Scores will be accepted from tests taken within the previous five years.
 You can also contact The Psychological Corporation at 1-800-622-3231 for a testing site nearest you.
 All international Students are required to take the TOEFL.
 Any student for whom English is a second language may also be required to take the TOEFL before regular admission.
 (International students, see the Admissions section of the Online Catalog for TOEFL requirements.)

 Two recommendations must be provided by each applicant.
 These should be from former teachers, with one being from a teacher in the field of religious studies, if possible.
 Forms will be provided to the applicant.